Canada-Korea Free Trade Agreement (CKFTA)

 The Government of Canada is focused on creating jobs and opportunities for hard-working Canadians in every region of the country.

 Providing businesses, especially the crucial small and medium-sized enterprises (SMEs), with new and improved market access so they can expand and compete globally is a key part of the government’s pro-trade plan, the most ambitious in the nation’s history.

-On September 22, 2014, Prime Minister Stephen Harper and Park Geun-hye, President of the Republic of Korea, witnessed the signature of the Canada-Korea Free Trade Agreement (CKFTA), Canada’s first free trade agreement in the Asia-Pacific region.
+On September 22, 2014, former Prime Minister Stephen Harper and Park Geun-hye, President of the Republic of Korea, witnessed the signature of the Canada-Korea Free Trade Agreement (CKFTA), Canada’s first free trade agreement in the Asia-Pacific region.
 Following legislative approvals and the completion of all domestic procedures required to implement the CKFTA in both countries, the CKFTA entered into force on January 1, 2015.

 The CKFTA provides Canadian businesses and workers with unprecedented access to South Korea, directly benefiting Canada’s SMEs.
 Specific measures that will help SMEs to access the South Korean market include eliminating tariffs, locking in fair and predictable conditions for business and ensuring non-discriminatory treatment i.e. that each country treats the other’s companies and goods the same way as it treats its own.

 Increased Market Access

 The Agreement will result in increased trade opportunities through tariff elimination in a broad range of sectors, such as industrial goods (for example, aerospace, information and communications technology, metals and minerals, chemicals, plastics, pharmaceuticals, industrial machinery and cosmetics), agri-food products, forestry and value-added wood products, and fish and seafood products.

 The Agreement makes it easier and less costly for Canadian SMEs in a wide range of sectors to do business in the South Korean market.